-Since all parameters of this model (Model 1) were set from experimental measurements, except for Ω, we first tested whether any value of Ω could quantitatively recapitulate the experimental behavior.
-Specifically, we aimed to reproduce the timescale of accumulation of Ase1, and the total amount of Ase1 accumulated and depolymerizing velocity reached at steady state (Table S3).
-For Ω=1, the model predicted depolymerization velocities that are comparable to the experimentally observed ones (Figure 4E), but when comparing the timescale and number of Ase1 molecules accumulated at steady state we found that they were respectively 2.5× and 8× higher than experimentally observed (Figure 4F, G).
-Therefore, despite recapitulating the experimental phenomenology qualitatively (Figure 4D), this first model was insufficient to quantitatively reproduce our experimental results.
+Since all parameters of this model (Model 1) were set from experimental measurements, except for Ω, we first tested whether any value of Ω could quantitatively recapitulate the experimental behavior of single MTs with 6nM of Ase1.
+Specifically, we aimed to reproduce the timescale of accumulation of Ase1, and the total amount of Ase1 accumulated and depolymerizing velocity reached at steady state (Table S2).
+For Ω=0.96, the model predicted depolymerization velocities that are comparable to the experimentally observed ones (Figure 4E), but when comparing the timescale and number of Ase1 molecules accumulated at steady state we found that they were respectively 2× and 4× higher than experimentally observed (Figure 4F).
+Therefore, despite recapitulating the experimental phenomenology qualitatively (Figure 4D, top), this first model was insufficient to quantitatively reproduce our experimental results.